chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_12-0_template_syntax.rst

 * ``'motd.erb'`` specifies the name of a template that exists in in the ``/templates`` folder of a cookbook
 * ``owner``, ``group``, and ``mode`` define the permissions

-The full syntax for all of the attributes that are available to the |resource template| resource is:
+The full syntax for all of the properties that are available to the |resource template| resource is:

 .. code-block:: ruby